fonnesbeck/Bios6301/slides/lecture1_git.md

 ![hash](images/hash.png)

-Git uses the [SHA-1 hashing function](http://en.wikipedia.org/wiki/SHA-1) to encode the files that it tracks.
+Git uses the [SHA-1 cryptographic hashing function](http://en.wikipedia.org/wiki/SHA-1) to encode the files that it tracks.
+SHA-1 was designed by the United States National Security Agency and published by the United States NIST as a U.S. Federal Information Processing Standard.

+The SHA-1 ("secure hash algorithm") produces a 160-bit (20-byte) hash value, which is expressed as a 40-digit hexadecimal number.

 Presenter Notes
 ===============